pablo-meier/Pablog/frog-sources/posts/2018-01-10-blockchain.md

 Except when they _really_ want to police it.

-One of my favorite arguments gun fetishists make is that we need the unfettered 2nd Amendment interpretations to be armed enough to rebel against our government if we decide it isn't working for us.
+One of my favorite arguments gun fetishists make is that we need unfettered and untethered 2nd Amendment interpretations so that we can be sufficiently armed to fight the government, in case they become tyrannical or murderous to their populace.
 Uh, yeah, the government have _tanks_ and _fighter jets._ We [spend more on our military than the next 7 nations combined][12].
 You and your tough-guy friends with AR-15s aren't going to topple trained professionals with that level of equipment.

 Similarly, while the mathematical primitives underlying all this tech is sound, as the old saying goes: "In theory, theory and practice are the same.
 In